Music – Guy Michelmore. Production Company – Marvel Studios/MLG Productions 6, Inc

 Hulk Vs Wolverine:– Wolverine is employed by the military and sent into the Canadian wilderness to stop a rampaging Hulk.
 There he discovers that the Hulk is the alter ego of Bruce Banner.
 Both Wolverine and Banner are then captured by various mutants working for the Weapons X program.
-Realising that the Weapons X scientists intend to use the Hulk’s genetic material to build an even more powerful soldier, Wolverine tries to stop this and fight his way out of the facility.
+Realising that the Weapons X scientists intend to use the Hulk’s genetic material to build an even more powerful soldier, Wolverine tries to stop this.
 Hulk Vs Thor:– In Asgard, it is the Odinsleep, the time when Odin must rest.
-This means that the realm is vulnerable and an opportunity that the Ice Giants and other creatures take to attack.
+This leaves the realm vulnerable and is an opportunity that the Ice Giants and other creatures take to attack.
 Loki snatches up Bruce Banner and with the help of the sorceress Amora is able to physically separate him from The Hulk.
 Loki then sends The Hulk to attack Asgard where he proves invulnerable to anything the Asgardians can bring against him.
 Thor realises that the only way to stop The Hulk is to reunite it and Banner.

 Hulk Vs is actually two short films, Hulk Vs Wolverine and Hulk Vs Thor.
 Hulk Vs Wolverine runs to 37 minutes, while Hulk Vs Thor comes in with slightly longer length at 45 minutes.
 Both come from the same creative team and both feature Fred Tatasciore, who has voiced The Hulk in numerous other Marvel animated and videogame incarnations, as The Hulk and Bryce Johnson as Bruce Banner.
 Both are standalone stories and it does not matter which order in which you watch them.